 Homestead, FL (Miami-Dade County)

-Note: Due to COVID-19, Robert is Here, is only open for drive-thru ordering.
-Check it out here!
 Family-owned and operated, this daily market is well known for its wide range of tropical fruits.
 Come hungry, Robert Is Here has the most exotic fruits blended into hand-spun delicious milkshakes.
 Try something unique like guanabana or tamarind.
-This market is open from 9 am-5 pm every day.
+This market is open from 9 am-6 pm every day.

 St. Augustine Amphitheatre Farmers Market